View Print Version

 Important biological control organisms in Washington pear orchards are the parasitic wasp Trechnites insidiosus; true bugs Deraeocoris brevis, Campylomma verbasci, and Anthocoris spp.; lacewings Chrysoperla carnea, Chrysopa nigricornis, Hemerobius spp.; and the earwig Forficula auricularia.

-Trechnites insidiosus can parasitize pear psylla at rates that exceed 70% in unsprayed orchards and 50% in organic orchards (Beers et al., 1993).
-Maximum parasitism rates in a review of nineteen field studies range from 1.7% to 100% (Tougeron et al., 2021).
-Over half of studies report parasitism rates exceeding 40% (Tougeron et al., 2021).
+Trechnites insidiosus can parasitize pear psylla at rates that exceed 70% in unsprayed orchards and 50% in organic orchards (Beers et al. 1993).
+Maximum parasitism rates in a review of nineteen field studies range from 1.7% to 100% (Tougeron et al. 2021).
+Over half of the studies reported parasitism rates exceeding 40% (Tougeron et al. 2021).
 Trechnites insidiosus generally has four generations per year in Washington orchards.
-Many emerge from the overwintering generation of psylla hosts at approximately bloom time (Figures 9-10).
+Peak counts may often occur at approximately bloom time as parasitoids emerge from their overwintering sites within psylla hosts (Figures 9 and 10).

 Trechnites adult.